Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What is the annual property tax amount in Turkey in 2026?

-Property tax in Turkey is calculated based on the municipal "tax value" (vergi değeri) assigned to the property, which is often significantly lower than the actual market value or purchase price, meaning your effective tax rate versus what you paid can be quite low.
+Property tax in Turkey is calculated based on the municipal tax value of the property (not necessarily your purchase price), which is set by local authorities and tends to be lower than the market price, so the effective tax rate as a percentage of what you actually paid is often quite small.

 If I rent it out, what extra taxes and fees apply in Turkey in 2026?